 These are the main pros and cons of SaaS companies.

-- Access to complex and problem-solving software, in the past very expensive
+- Access to complex and problem-solving software, in the past, was costly.

 - Pay only for what you use.
 Different tiers for different sizes and needs